Panasonic: 20th century

 In 1968, Matsushita began to make rotary compressors for air conditioners, and, in 1971, it began to make absorption chillers, also for air-conditioning applications.

 In 1972, Matsushita established its first overseas factory, in Malaysia.

 In 1973, Matsushita established "Anam National", joint venture with Anam Group in South Korea.

+On May 28, 1974, Matsushita acquired Motorola's Quasar television business for approximately $108 million including its United States manufacturing plants in Franklin Park; Pontiac; and Quincy, Illinois; as well as its Canadian manufacturing plant in Markham, Ontario.

 In 1983, Matsushita launched the Panasonic Senior Partner, the first fully IBM PC compatible Japanese-made computer.
 A year later, Panasonic released the Executive Partner, the first affordable portable computer with a plasma display.
 Around this time the company also introduced inverter air conditioners.

 In 1984, Matsushita established the Panasoft software label, which published software for MSX computers from 1984 to 1989.
-The company also manufactured MSX computers of their own, such as Panasonic FS-A1.
+The company also manufactured MSX computers of its own, such as Panasonic FS-A1.

 In November 1990, Matsushita agreed to acquire an American media company, MCA Inc., the predecessor of both Universal Music Group and Universal Pictures, for US$6.59 billion.
 The acquisition was preceded by the takeover of Columbia Pictures by Sony, the arch rival of Matsushita.
 At the time, Matsushita had dominated the home video market with the company's leading position in the electronics market.
 It had been strengthened by VHS, the de facto standard of consumer videotape that Matsushita and JVC co-introduced.
 Inspired by Sony's bold quest for Hollywood, Matsushita believed it could become a leader in the film industry as well.
 However, Matsushita subsequently sold 80% of MCA to Seagram Company for US$7 billion in April 1995, demoralized by the high volatility of the film industry.

 In 1992, Matsushita made the Panasonic FS-A1GT, the last model of the MSX turbo R computer.

 In 1993, Matsushita released the CF-V21P, the first notebook computer to have an integrated CD-ROM drive as an option (although only up to 80mm/3.5 inch diameter mini CDs instead of standard 120mm/4.7 inch diameter discs).

+In July 1994, Panasonic announced it will close the former Motorola television manufacturing plant in Franklin Park, Illinois by the start of 1995, and will lay off 330 employees at the plant, shifting production to a facility in Tijuana, Mexico.

 In 1998, Matsushita sold Anam National to Anam Electronics.